 Medical history and physical exam

 Imaging tests use x-rays, magnetic fields, sound waves, or radioactive substances to create pictures of the inside of your body.
-Imaging tests may be done for a number of reasons both before and after a diagnosis of lung cancer, including:
+Imaging tests might be done for a number of reasons both before and after a diagnosis of lung cancer, including:

-- To learn how far cancer may have spread
+- To learn if and how far cancer has spread

-- To help determine if treatment has been effective
+- To help determine if treatment is working

 Computed tomography (CT) scan

 A CT scan is more likely to show lung tumors than a routine chest x-ray.
 It can also show the size, shape, and position of any lung tumors and can help find enlarged lymph nodes that might contain cancer that has spread from the lung.
-Most people with small cell lung cancer (SCLC) will get a CT of the chest and abdomen to look at the lungs and lymph nodes, and to look for masses in the adrenal glands, liver, and other internal organs that may be affected by the spread of lung cancer.
-Some patients will have a CT of the brain to look for cancer spread, but an MRI is more likely to be used when looking at the brain.
+Most people with small cell lung cancer (SCLC) will get a CT of the chest and abdomen to look at the lungs and lymph nodes, and to look for abnormal areas in the adrenal glands, liver, and other organs that might be from the spread of lung cancer.
+Some people will get a CT of the brain to look for cancer spread, but an MRI is more likely to be used when looking at the brain.

 Magnetic resonance imaging (MRI) scan